 Other natural cures for low testosterone using herbs are through:

 - Tribulus Terrestris

 Low Testosterone Therapy

 There are physical exercises proven to reset your testosterone levels back to normal.
 Here are those natural low testosterone therapies:

-According to a study by National Institutes of Health participants who sprinted intensively for 6 seconds were reported to have an increase in testosterone levels.
+According to a study by National Institutes of Health participants who sprinted for six seconds were reported to have an increase in testosterone levels.
 The levels remained high even after the workout was finished.
-Try sprinting thrice a week it could be on the treadmill or on the elliptical trainer.
+Try sprinting a few times a week on the treadmill, or on the elliptical trainer.

 Heavy Weight Training

-According to the National Institutes of Health, testosterone concentration is elevated directly following heavy resistance exercise in men.
-To get good testosterone boosting results try full body heavy weight exercises such as bench press, Olympic lifts, dead lifts and squats.
+According to the National Institutes of Health, testosterone concentration is elevated directly following heavy-resistance exercise in men.
+To enjoy good testosterone boosting results try full-body heavy-weight exercises such as benchpress, Olympic lifts, dead lifts and squats.